Skatteetaten/vagrant-hashistack/README.md

 vault_enterprise=true
 ```

-#### Option 2 - Override configuration files
+#### Option 2 - Add/Override the configuration files
 It is possible to add and/or override the hashistack components configuration files.
-See documentation [here](https://github.com/fredrikhgrelland/vagrant-hashistack-template/tree/master/dev/vagrant/conf).
+See documentation [here](https://github.com/fredrikhgrelland/vagrant-hashistack-template/tree/master/dev/vagrant/conf#add-or-override-hashistack-configurations)

+#### Option 3 - Add/Override the -pre and -post tasks
+It is possible to add and/or override the hashistack components -pre and -post tasks.
+See documentation [here](https://github.com/fredrikhgrelland/vagrant-hashistack-template/tree/master/dev/vagrant/conf#add-pre-and-post-bootstrap-tasks)

 ## Usage